Microsoft DP-300 Exam Questions

 HOTSPOT (Drag and Drop is not supported)

-How should you complete the Transact-SQL statement?
+What should you run for the backup and where should you store the backup?
 To answer, select the appropriate options in the answer area.

 Hot Area: